 Fischerhausl is one of the best Innsbruck restaurants that serves Austrian, German and European dishes and has a lovely courtyard.
 There is plenty of choice on the menu, from goulash and grostl to homemade burgers and tasty desserts.
 View on TripAdvisor >>

 High Panorama Café is at the top of the Bergisel ski jump where you can watch the skiers practice their jumps.
 We enjoyed some cake and drinks as it is quite expensive.
 View on TripAdvisor >>

 How to Spend 2 Days in Innsbruck

 We visited Innsbruck for a European city break with kids in the summer and then travelled to Italy to visit our family.
 There are lots of things to see and do, and on our first trip time was limited.
 The following are the highlights of our trip and what the kids really enjoyed.

-Day 1: 24 Hours in Innsbruck With Kids
+Day 1: One Day in Innsbruck with Kids

 Morning: Take a city tour of Innsbruck to see the Altstadt (Old Town).
 Enjoy the Golden Roof and learn about Emperor Maximilian in the museum, climb the Stadtturm watchtower and admire the view, then visit the magnificent St Jacobs Cathedral and Triumphant Arch

 Why not book onto this Innsbruck walking tour?